 - If a tenant becomes a domestic violence victim.

-- If there is a clause on the lease agreement that permits early termination.
+- If there is a clause on the agreement that permits early termination.

-If a tenant breaks their lease early for any other reason, you have a right to hold them liable for all rent remaining under the lease.
+If a tenant breaks their agreement early for any other reason, a landlord has a right to hold them liable for all rent remaining under the lease.

 Unlike in other states, Georgia landlords aren’t required to “mitigate damages.”
-You can just sit back and wait for the lease to end, then charge the tenant for all rent due under the lease.
+A landlord can just sit back and wait for the lease to end, then charge the tenant for all remaining rent due under the lease.

 Housing Discrimination

-The Fair Housing Act prohibits landlords from discriminating against their renters on the basis of certain classes.
-Protected classes in Georgia include race, color, religion, nationality, and familial status.
+The Fair Housing Act prohibits landlords from discriminating against their current renters and any prospective renter on the basis of certain classes.
+Protected classes by Georgia law include race, color, religion, national origin, and familial status.

 Bottom Line

-Property managers at Liberty Real Estate Services not only understand all Georgia landlord-tenant laws but can also help you manage your property reliably and professionally in all aspects.
+Property managers at Liberty Real Estate not only understand all Georgia landlord-tenant laws but can also help you manage your property reliably and professionally in all aspects, providing a good experience for all parties involved.

 Contact us today for more information or to learn how our property management services can make you money!